tarquin-the-brave/not-a-v-word-cookbook/src/toms-stir-fry.md

 This has been one of my longest standing meals I've made myself, and always been a great one for impressing guests, and making it look like it took way more effort than it did.
-The difference this brings to most stir frys this is more about what's not in it.
+The difference this brings to most stir-frys this is more about what's not in it.
 It doesn't include some special sauce out of a packet or painstakingly constructed from scratch, you don't need it.
 It doesn't include noodles, you don't need them.
 Noodles can turn what should be